diksipav/diksipav/public/content/cover-letter.md

 In retrospect, I realized the design could be improved with a **Radix tree** for efficiency, so I want to explore existing crates or build my own radix tree crate.
 I also recently learned about **ULID**, which may fit this project well.

 ## Current Exploration & Contributions
-I merged few PRs to [Meilisearch](https://www.meilisearch.com/).
+- I merged few PRs to [Meilisearch](https://www.meilisearch.com/).
+- I researched in detail [parking_lot crate](https://crates.io/crates/parking_lot).
+There are no many issues on this crate, so I am waiting for the opportunity to contribute.

 I’m also preparing to contribute to:
-- [parking_lot crate](https://crates.io/crates/parking_lot) – I got super interested in understanding how locks are built.
-- [SlateDB](https://slatedb.io/) – currently reading their docs, knowledge from *Designing Data-Intensive Applications* (SSTables, LSM trees, WALs) helps a lot to understand the project.
+- [SlateDB](https://slatedb.io/) – read their docs, knowledge from *Designing Data-Intensive Applications* (SSTables, LSM trees, WALs) helps a lot to understand the project.
 - I find very interesting [rust RocksDB](https://github.com/rust-rocksdb/rust-rocksdb) binding.
 - Maybe will also contribute to [Tokio](https://tokio.rs/) or some other projects.